Three Basic Textures For Watercolor Painting

 There are only three textures that can be created with paint and a brush: hard, rough and soft.
-These three simple expressions of texture will suffice as substitutes for the wide and complex range of texture found in the real world.
+Although it seems impossible, these three simple expressions – used skillfully – more than suffice as substitutes for the wide and complex range of texture found in the real world.

 - Medium size round brush

 - Any color or puddle of color from your palette will do

 - Arches 140lb Cold Press or Rough paper